-WE ARE CREATING A BLUE PRINT FOR SUSTAINABLE EDUCATION, ONE COMMUNITY AT A TIME
+WE ARE CREATING A BLUE PRINT FOR SUSTAINABILITY ONE COMMUNITY AT A TIME

 Foundations for the Future – a unique model of sustainable development and education

-Our goal is to empower communities to change their own lives, rather than providing direct aid or creating dependence on charity.
-Foundations for the Future creates that empowerment, enabling communities to lift themselves out of poverty.
-Working towards six of the UN Global Goals, our model takes a multi-dimensional approach to development, facilitating community-led projects to:
+Our goal is to empower people to change their own lives, rather than providing direct aid or creating dependence on charity.
+Foundations for the Future aims to enable communities to lift themselves out of poverty.
+Working with the UN Global Goals, our model takes a multi-dimensional approach to development, facilitating:

-Our approach is both innovative and context- sensitive, and has already had amazing results.
-Even better, the model creates a blueprint that can be replicated in Malawi and across the world, offering the potential to create even more self-sufficient, prosperous and empowered communities.
+The model creates a blueprint that can be replicated in Malawi and across the world, offering the potential to create self-sufficient, prosperous and empowered communities.

 THERE IS NO SINGLE SOLUTION TO THE CHALLENGE OF POVERTY.
 WE USE A HOLISTIC MODEL.